Australia is a great destination to travel solo and for road trips too. There are so many unique places that match any solo travel style.

 The East Coast Australia ranks high on all solo travellers in Australia among the most popular destinations for a solo backpacking trip.
 Queensland hosts hundreds of backpackers in summer on their Australian Working Holiday, and it’s an ideal destination for everyone wanting to spend some time alone yet not feeling completely lonely.

-While hiring a car in Australia is probably a more relaxed way to travel up from Sydney up to Cairns, you can also use public buses and make your way up with Greyhound.
+While hiring a car in Australia is probably a more relaxed way to travel up from Sydney to Cairns, you can also use public buses and make your way up with Greyhound.

-You will be able to stop along your way as much as you like and spend time at the lovely beaches in Byron Bay, soaking in the great weather at the popular and busy Gold Coast and enjoying the Sunshine Coast.
+You will be able to stop along your way as much as you like and spend time at the lovely beaches in Byron Bay, soaking in the great weather at the famous and busy Gold Coast and enjoying the Sunshine Coast.

 Further north from Airlie Beach, you can explore the Whitsundays Islands, drive to Rockhampton and along the Capricorn Coast,

-If driving alone is not your thing, there are more options to travelling around on the East Coast of Australia.
+If driving alone is not your thing, there are more options to travel around on the East Coast of Australia.
 There are many local train and bus networks, like Greyhound, which offers excellent bus passes.
 Plan at least 3-4 weeks from Sydney to Cairns to make the most of your time alone on the East Coast.

 Discover Australia Gold Coast Hinterland